shahanakattil/MB-230-Dynamics365forCustomerService/Instructions/Labs/LAB[MB-230]_M02Lab01_Entitlements_and_Templates.md

 > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
 > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

-**Result:** You have successfully Created the Entitlements,Entitlement Templates and Service Level Agreements in this lab.
+**Result:** You have successfully created the Entitlements, Entitlement Templates, and Service Level Agreements in this lab.